Certora/Documentation/docs/ref-manual/cvl/ghosts.md

 Ghosts
 ======

-Ghosts are a way of defining global variables for use during verification.
+Ghosts are a way of defining additional variables for use during verification.
 These variables are often used to communicate information between [rules](rules.md) and [hooks](hooks.md).